Located at the foothills of the Alps, Salzburg offers its visitors beautiful day trips that are just a quick ride away from the city.

 If you enjoy exploring the great outdoors, taking in breathtaking views, or learning about history, Berchtesgaden is a trip you won’t want to miss.

+In fact, Berchtesgaden is where we can find the “Eagle’s Nest,” a tourist attraction that is both scenic and historic.
 It was once a vital location for the Germans during World War II, and it overlooks the entire town of Berchtesgaden.

 Berchtesgaden is also home to a salt mine that dates back to the early 16th century, offering visitors a unique opportunity to explore a whole new world beneath the majestic mountains.